-The proposal before us affects the covered market.
+The proposal currently before Members only affects the covered market.
 For the reasons set out above, the former covered market is considered to be curtilage listed.
-The insertion of a doorway within the historc masonry of the original structure is considered to effect special interest in this case, engaging the provisions of section 7 of the Act.
+The installation of a structure within this building, fixed to ground and first floor mezzanine, is considered to effect special interest in this case, engaging the provisions of section 7 of the Act.